jupyter-book/jupyter-book/docs/content/figures.md

 (content-blocks-images)=
 ## Images

-MyST markdown provides a few different syntaxes for including images in your documents, as explained below.
+MyST Markdown provides a few different syntaxes for including images in your documents, as explained below.

-The first is the standard markdown syntax, by which
+The first is the standard Markdown syntax, by which

 ```md
 ![fishy](../images/fun-fish.png)